z0diax/document-tracking-system/docs/APP_DESCRIPTION.md

 - Activity logging and notifications
 - Admin analytics and reporting
 - Specialized modules for Leave Requests and EWP records
-- Employee directory management (admin only)
+- Employee directory management (admin or delegated users)
 - Secure file serving and barcode management
 - Batch operations and print-ready reports